top of page

 Diet

 TCM advises us the best winter diet features foods that enrich yin (inward energy) and reduce yang (outward energy).
 It’s important to support the kidneys and bones through drinking bone broths.
-It’s also healthy to eat foods that naturally grow this time of year, like potatoes, root vegetables, winter greens, apples and pears.
-Check out Gabriel Cousen’s Garden Soup here.
-While you’re there, you can explore Gabriel’s outstanding content on nutrition and spirituality.
+It’s also supportive to eat foods that naturally grow this time of year, like potatoes, root vegetables, winter greens, apples and pears.
+Check out my favorite Irish farmhouse vegetable soup recipe here.

 Sleep

 Good sleep hygiene helps combat the winter blues.
-Check out Arianna Huffington’s Secrets to Your Best Sleep Ever and my prior blog post on how to deal with waking up at 4am, commonly referred to as the ‘Anxiety Hour’.
+Check out my prior blog post on how to deal with waking up at 4am, commonly referred to as the ‘Anxiety Hour’.
 Not being able to replenish our foundational energy through sleep can have profound negative effects on our health.

 Exercise